Adib Khorram

 Adib Khorram is an Iranian-American author who mainly writes young adult fiction.
-He is most well known for his books Darius the Great is Not Okay, Darius the Great Deserves Better, and Kiss & Tell.
+He is most well-known for his 2018 book Darius the Great is Not Okay, which won the 2019 YALSA William C. Morris Award and the Asian/Pacific American Award for Literature.
+The sequel, Darius the Great Deserves Better, earned a 2021 Stonewall Honor.

 Career

 Khorram studied technical theater and design at Southern Illinois University before attending Vancouver Film School.

-Khorram published his first novel, Darius the Great is Not Okay, in 2018 followed by the sequel, Darius the Great Deserves Better, in 2020.
+Khorram published his first novel, Darius the Great Is Not Okay, in 2018, followed by the sequel, Darius the Great Deserves Better, in 2020.
+In 2021, Khorram published his first picture book, Seven Special Somethings, and narrated the audiobook.
+His first Adult Romance, I'll Have What He's Having, released from Forever in 2024, followed by two more books in the Love on the Vine series.